-The key to cold weather dressing is layering.
+The key to keeping warm in cold weather is dressing in layers.

 Layering is your best protection against cold weather?